chaoren88/chaoren88.github.io/_pages/about.md

 <body>

 <div class="scroll-box">
-    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
-    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
-    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
-    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
-    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
+    <p>- May 16, 2025: 🎉🎉🎉 One paper was accepted by TPAMI.
+Congratulations to Xin Lin 👏👏👏. </p>
-    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
+    <p>- May 16, 2025: 🎉🎉🎉 One paper was accepted by TPAMI.
+Congratulations to Xin Lin 👏👏👏. </p>
-    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
+    <p>- May 16, 2025: 🎉🎉🎉 One paper was accepted by TPAMI.
+Congratulations to Xin Lin 👏👏👏. </p>
-    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
+    <p>- May 16, 2025: 🎉🎉🎉 One paper was accepted by TPAMI.
+Congratulations to Xin Lin 👏👏👏. </p>
-    <p>- 2025.09: 🎉🎉 One paper was accepted by ACM International Conference on Multimedia (ACM MM 2023).</p>
+    <p>- May 16, 2025: 🎉🎉🎉 One paper was accepted by TPAMI.
+Congratulations to Xin Lin 👏👏👏. </p>
 </div>

 </body>